criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 Look at it go!
 (Major Merit) - This thing is impressive, not only does it work wonders, it does them five times faster than anything else ever had and probably ever will.
 The device accomplishes all feats in 1/5 of the time and offers a +4 dice benefit to all skills related to device use.

-Weather Proofed (Minor Merit) – the device can operate while under heavy weather conditions such as thunderstorms, hail, etc without penalties.
+Weatherproofed (Minor Merit) – The device can operate while under heavy weather conditions such as thunderstorms, hail, etc without penalties.

 Just what I need (Major Merit) – Once per story the device has the ability to be converted into something utterly useful.
-McGuiver style conversions are perfectly acceptable as long as storytellers allow and should for the cost of this merit.
-Matches that can double as small grade explosives, flashlights with “just the right wiring” to start a dead car, etc.
+MacGyver style conversions are perfectly acceptable as long as storytellers allow and should for the cost of this merit.
+Matches that can double as small grade explosives, flashlights with "just the right wiring" to start a dead car, etc.

-This looks like a job for… (Major Merit) – At any time this piece of equipment could be used to perfection the storyteller is obligated to let you know it’s a good idea.
+This looks like a job for...
+(Major Merit) – At any time this piece of equipment could be used to perfection the storyteller is obligated to let you know it’s a good idea.

 Foreign (Minor Flaw) – Your device has foreign parts and or hard to find batteries.
 Have you ever gone to Wal-Mart for a FF battery?
 Me either, but your character is forced to buy high priced secondary items to make it work.